hanhha/hanhha.github.io/_lrf/theory.md

 or
 $$l = \frac{f}{k} \times \frac{D}{p}$$

-$f$ is also known because it is the focal length of camera and it should show off somewhere in device manual or case.
-However, this value is often variable depending on the lens system.
+$f$ is the focal length of camera and if we use a fixed focus camera, it should be a fixed value.
+In the case of auto focus, that value is variable.

-But its value should not change during system operation and so does value of $k$.
-A straightforward method to find out the value of $\frac{f}{k}$ is measuring $p$ with predefined $l$, then run a linear regression algorithm to find approximative value.
+But let's forget about camera parameters and simply the problem by treating as a simpler equation:

+$$ l = \frac{A}{p}$$

+A pair of experimental {$l, p$} are all we need to calculate $A$ and then voila, we make it.

+Well, that's all we need in **ideal conditions**.
+However, camera attributes may affect much to the measurement.
+But that is another story.